-This steep hill track branches off the Miners Track.
+This steep hill track branches off the Mount Somers Track.
 It begins with a short walk through a small pocket of silver beech that escaped the fires that swept through Ashburton Gorge.
 The track then climbs steeply up to and through the tailings of the old Blackburn Mine.

 The route takes in dynamic scenery with regenerating mountain beech forest/tawhairauriki within a landscape of waterfalls, deep icy pools and rocky tors.
 From the hut the route climbs some 500 metres to a local feature known as the Bus Stop Overhang.
-From here the track crosses the face of Mt Somers to link with Rhyolite Ridge Track (1 hr, 1.8 km), which follows a rocky ridge to Woolshed Creek car park.
+From here the track crosses the face of Mount Somers to link with South Face Track (1 hr, 1.8 km), which follows a rocky ridge to Woolshed Creek car park.

 Time: 3 hr 30 min